kenhkan/morrison/README.md

 compiled with.

 It targets software designed to run in a modern server-grade Unix-like environment.
 It does not aim to run in the browser, on Windows, or on embedded hardware.
 Frontend FBP (like a GUI) is out of scope.
-However, a frontend GUI to a backend application is part of what Morrison is about.
-The biggest benefit of FBP is to enable all stakeholders on a software project to participate in the process of designing a piece of software.

 A main focus of Morrison is software correctness and collaboration over performance.
-The use of Unix processes and Unix IPC makes Morrison relatively inefficient compared to a framework designed for a specific language.
-The value though is that existing programs can readily turn into components and teams with different preferences on technology choices can collaborate without knowing how to interact with other components.
+The use of Unix processes and Unix IPC makes Morrison relatively inefficient compared to a framework designed in a specific language.
+The advantage is that existing programs can readily turn into components and teams with different preferences on technology choices can collaborate without knowing about the other components.

-In addition, Morrison is supposed to be an end-to-end toolchain to package, build, deploy, run, AND monitor an FBP program.
-The program in the "backend" emits IPs (packets) and debugging information so that the frontend can show the application running in real-time.

 There is a single machine assumption.
 Parallelism is a difficult topic and is best tackled at a different level on top of Morrison.
 Morrison is only